civilization2-0/ethicalMoney/Proposals/The Commons.md

 Perhaps this problem has two parts.
 Ownership and recognition.
 These parts overlap but are not identical.
 Could the commons track recognition and ignore ownership?

-Proposed by Michael Lemmon, authored by Jonathan Sand
+Proposed by Michael Lennon, authored by Jonathan Sand